pedrovazsa/InstaDicio/README.md

 # InstaDicio
-A chrome extension that lets you search Dicio.com.br for any selected word.
+A Chrome extension that lets you search Dicio.com.br for any selected word.